Rope Skipping is a fun, energetic sport that has been enjoyed by children around the world throughout history.

 Rope skipping has been an organized sport in Canada for over 35 years.
 In that time, Canada has emerged as a world leader in the sport.
 Other top countries are the United States, Belgium, Australia, Japan and England.

 In Canada, rope skipping is governed by Rope Skipping Canada (RSC).
 It is at this level that the competition rules, judges training and competition criteria are determined.
-As well the CANSkip program is run.
+As well Rope Skipping Canada established the CANSkip Incentive Program.
+It is a skill progression-based learning system for Rope Skipping in Canada.

 Recreational Rope Skipping